Vyral/base-template/_posts/2019-02-12-how-to-keep-your-home-safe-and-protected.md

 date: 2019-02-12 22:49:58
 tags:
   - Real Estate
 excerpt: 'Is your home prepared for the worst?
-If not, here’s to start.'
+If not, here’s how to make that happen.'
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Scott+Hollinger/2019/Montana+Real+Estate+_+The+Hollinger+Team-+Security.mp4
 pullquote: Hold off on posting about your vacation until you’re back at home.